Binary-Ninja/compy/README.md

 There is NO Python 2 support.

 ## Release History
+- 2.0
+  - MOD: Nibble class is now a subclass of `int`
 - 1.1
   - ADD: `difference`, `increment`, `increment_wrap` functions added to `functions.py`
   - MOD: `>` and `<` operators now perform as expected, instead of comparing like `>=` and `<=`